Recho25/coding-challenge-fullstack-1/README.md

 # Visao Coding Challenge

+UPDATE: My free trial to ElasticSearch ended so currently the api is not fetching correctly.
+Will need to move it to MongoDb Cloud storage for the moment.

 ## Instructions
 Design an API(backend) which serves suggestions of textures and a web page(frontend) which includes an autocomplete component to search them.